Azure/sf-c-util/devdoc/sf_service_config_requirements.md

  - `char*` (`char_ptr`)
  - `wchar_t*` (`wchar_ptr`)
  - `THANDLE(RC_STRING)` (`thandle_rc_string`)

 Any of the string types may be required (must be present in the config or create will fail) or optional (`NULL` or empty strings are allowed).
 Integer and bool types do not behave differently for optional and required.

+By default configs do get logged for debugging purposes.
+In order to avoid logging a certain config, the macros `CONFIG_REQUIRED_NO_LOGGING` and `CONFIG_OPTIONAL_NO_LOGGING` are available.
+Secrets (like keys, passwords, connection strings) should be configured using these options.

 ## Example Usage